 The truth is, opening a gym can be difficult.
 According to Forbes, investing an already-established fitness franchise can cost as much as 350,000.
 It’ll cost less if you’re opening your own boutique studio, but that also comes with its own set of costs and needs.

-The good news is there are ways to cut your startup costs in half.
+The good news is there are ways to cut your startup costs in half with the help of athletesite.com.
 It takes planning, patience, and resourcefulness, but it’s totally doable.